felipezarco/monokai-hacker/README.md

 - Clear visibility of keywords.
 - System-like representation of numbers and logical operators on blue.
 - Easily identifiable and distinguishable parameters (classic Monokai orange).
-- Thicker formatting for double-quoted strings and template strings (similar to Ruby interpolation).
+- Thicker formatting for double-quoted strings and template strings (distinguishes string interpolation).
 - White as the default color, making it easy to spot when a variable turns into a keyword (turn other than white).

 And yeah, green will always be the right color if you write instructions to machines!

+Languages:
+1. TypeScript
+2. Javascript
+3. Python
+4. Java
+5. C#
+6. PHP
+7. HTML
+8. CSS
+9. Ruby
+10. Swift
+11. Go
+12. Kotlin
+13. Rust
+14. C++

 [![Download](https://img.shields.io/badge/Download-Monokai%20Hacker-green.svg)](https://marketplace.visualstudio.com/items?itemName=felipezarco.monokai-hacker)